cuspime/cuspime.github.io/_pages/about.md

 ---

 <h1 style="color:#28B463; font-size:200%; text-align:center;">
-    Hello there!
+    Hello
 </h1>
 ***

 I am a data scientist with a PhD in Theoretical Physics.
-For most of my adult life I have dedicated my time to understanding some of the mechanisms by which the universe behaves the way it does.
-If you are interested in higher dimensional black holes, thermodynamics or the Randall-Sundrum braneworld model, you may find it interesting to take a look at the [work](https://cuspime.github.io/publications/) I've been part of and that has been.
+For most of my life I have studied ways to describe everything that surrounds us.
+Particularly, during my PhD studies I worked on theories considering the possibility of spacetime nucleation in the vicinity of higher dimensional black holes, thermodynamics and the Randall-Sundrum braneworld model so if that's something that might interest you, consider taking a look at some of [these articles](https://cuspime.github.io/publications/) where I've been involved.

-At the end of my PhD sstudies Idecided I wanted to take a path that would lead me to have a mid-term tangible, positive impact on society and so I decided to apply the skills I've learned so far as a *Data Scientist*.
+After finishing my PhD, I decided to take a path that would lead me to see the results of my work, hopefully having a tangible, positive impact on society and so I decided to apply the skills I've learned so far as a *Data Scientist*.
-To see some of the things I've been working on, take a look at my [Github webpage](https://github.com/cuspime/Projects) or my [Tableau profile](https://public.tableau.com/profile/leocuspinera#!/) for interesting data insights.
+To see some of the things I've been working on lately, take a look at my [Github webpage](https://github.com/cuspime/Projects) or my [Tableau profile](https://public.tableau.com/profile/leocuspinera#!/).

 Admittedly, physics and data are not my only passions.
 I also enjoy taking _amateur_ photographies (specially when travelling), playing the guitar, finding out language connections, learning something new, cooking on Sundays and spending time with my family.

-In this *personal website* I'll share some of the things I find interesting (or useful), some things I've done in the past and hopefully helpful links and comments about the things I've struggled with along the way.
+Therefore, since this is a *personal website* I'll share some of the things I find interesting (or useful), some things I've done in the past and hopefully helpful links and comments about the things I've struggled with along the way.
 **Please feel free to drop me a line for any queries.**

 <!--